From Camera-Based Sensing to Reasoning: A Comprehensive Review Toward Proactive Vulnerable Road User Safety: Core Vision-Based Methodologies for VRU Safety

-Finally, generative models have rapidly engaged as a primary method to model uncertainty and multimodality in VRU trajectory prediction. \citet{gu2022stochastic} first introduced Motion Indeterminacy Diffusion (MID), explicitly simulating the transition from ambiguous walkable regions to determinate trajectories using a transformer-based Markov chain. \citet{mao2023leapfrog} further addressed the inefficiency of standard diffusion processes by proposing the Leapfrog Diffusion Model (LED), which uses a trainable initializer to skip multiple denoising steps and enable real-time stochastic predictions without sacrificing diversity. \citet{chen2023equidiff} introduced EquiDiff employing a conditional diffusion model leveraging SO(2)-equivariant transformer as backbone to preserve geometric consistency during trajectory generation, while integrating RNN and GNN encoders to extract social interaction. \citet{luo2024granp} introduced GRANP that advances uncertainty quantification by embedding spatial-temporal relationships into a Neural Process framework, combining graph attention, convolution, and LSTM modules. \citet{chen2024human} extended diffusion models into human-like interactive lane-change modeling by coupling a diffusive planner and predictor with reward-oriented control through multi-agent adversarial inverse reinforcement learning.
-These innovative methods reveal how generative models, particularly diffusion-based methods, could reshape the future of trajectory prediction by providing more controllable, diverse representations of VRU motion with uncertainties.
+Finally, generative models have rapidly emerged as a primary approach for modeling uncertainty and multimodality in VRU trajectory prediction. \citet{gu2022stochastic} first introduced Motion Indeterminacy Diffusion (MID), which explicitly models the transition from ambiguous walkable regions to determinate trajectories using a transformer-based diffusion process.
+Subsequent works have focused on improving the efficiency and practicality of diffusion models; for instance, \citet{mao2023leapfrog} proposed the Leapfrog Diffusion Model (LED), which employs a trainable initializer to skip multiple denoising steps and enables real-time stochastic prediction without sacrificing diversity.
+Beyond efficiency, recent studies have addressed the challenge of limited or incomplete observations. \citet{chen2023equidiff} introduced EquiDiff, a conditional diffusion framework with an SO(2)-equivariant transformer backbone to preserve geometric consistency while modeling social interactions via RNN and GNN encoders.
+To further handle extreme observation sparsity, \citet{li2023bcdiff} proposed a bidirectional consistent diffusion framework that jointly reconstructs missing historical trajectories and predicts future motion, while \citet{luo2025diffusion} extended this idea with uncertainty-aware dual diffusion processes that adapt noise based on reconstructed trajectory confidence.

+In parallel, efforts have been made to enhance generalization and controllability. \citet{bae2024singulartrajectory} proposed a unified diffusion-based framework capable of handling diverse trajectory prediction settings, including stochastic, deterministic, and few-shot scenarios within a shared representation space. \citet{jiang2023motiondiffuser} further introduced a controllable multi-agent diffusion framework that enables the incorporation of external constraints during inference, facilitating more realistic and policy-compliant motion generation.
+Complementary to diffusion-based approaches, \citet{luo2024granp} leveraged a Neural Process framework to model uncertainty with spatial-temporal graph representations, while \citet{chen2024human} incorporated human-like decision-making through a diffusion-based planner coupled with inverse reinforcement learning.
+More recently, \citet{chib2025lg} explored the integration of large language models to generate high-level motion cues, highlighting the potential of combining generative models with semantic reasoning for trajectory prediction.